xAlenax/Portfolio/README.md

 # Cyber Security Enthusiast

 ### Education
-- currentlyy studin at Centria
+- currentlyy studying at Centria
 - IT and Physics major in high school
+- different programming courses
+- SQL course as open studies

 ### Internships
+#### DVZ
+- local data prosseing company
-- two week internship at the DVZ
+- two week internship at the DVZ in the SAN and Back Up department
+- focused on virtualisation and provision of hard disk storage via a separate network and the backup of data
+#### LASOS
 -  one week internsip at LASOS
+-  development and production of LASERs